 You can listen to a recording of the Haiku Northwest Folklife performance of May 2005.

 Welcoming speech for the 2004 Poets in the Park conference, at Clise Mansion in Marymoor Park in Redmond, Washington.
-I founded and directed this conference, which I directed again in 2005.
+I founded and directed this conference, which I directed again in 2005 and 2014.